One of Us (TV series)

 One of Us is a British drama television miniseries created and written by Harry and Jack Williams for the BBC.
-It was released internationally in 2016 on Netflix, but was removed in January 2022.
 Originally titled Retribution, the series received the highest number of nominations for any television production at the 2017 Scottish Royal Television Society Awards, and actress Juliet Stevenson received a Scottish BAFTA nomination for her work on the show.
+It was released internationally in 2018 on Netflix, but was removed in January 2022.

 Plot

 The story starts with childhood sweethearts Adam Elliot and Grace Douglas, who have married and are found brutally murdered after having returned home from their honeymoon.
 Their families and neighbours in the remote Scottish Highland village of Braeston are devastated.
 Events take an even darker turn when a badly injured man arrives at their doorstep after his car goes off the road – a man who seems to be the killer.